justinleetyler/justinleetyler.github.io/catalog.md

 > Read 2017-03.
 Grade B. -r

 823 ROW -- Rowling, J. K.. -- Harry Potter and the philosopher's stone. -- New York : Scholastic, 2001. -- 384 p. -- ISBN 043936213X.
 > Read 2012-01 and 2017-03.
 Grade B. -r -- CH.
 1: Dumbledore and Hagrid takes Harry to the Dursleys. -p. -s -- CH.
 2: To a trip to the zoo, the glass of a snakes cage vanishes. -p. -s -- Ch.
 3: The letters from Hogwarts begin to come. -p. -s -- Ch.
 4: Hagrid shows up. -p. -s -- Rubeus Hagrid: Keeper of the Keys and Grounds at Hogwarts. -p.
 59 -f -- Ch.
 5: Hagrid takes Harry to Diagon Alley. -p. -s -- Gringotts: The wizards bank -- Miles under London. -p.
 78 -f -- Ministry of Magic: Main job is to keep the community secret from muggles. -p.
 81 -f -- Money: Galleons, gold, equals 17 Sickles -- Sicles, silver?, equals 29 Knuts. -- Knuts, copper -p.
 94 -f -- 'Mmm,' said Harry, wishing he could say something a bit more interesting. -p.
 97 -q -- Quidditch: The Wizard sport -- Like soccer, but played with broomsticks in the air. -p.
 99 -f -- ... it's the wand that chooses the wizard, of course. - Mr. Ollivander -p.
 103 -q -- He [Harry] paid seven gold Galleons for his wand... -p.
 107 -q -- Ch.
 5: Harry gets his supplies. -p. -s -- Weasley family: Bill, Charlie, Percy, Fred, George, Ron, Molly, -p.
 124 -f -- Hermione Granger. -p.
 132 -f -- Crabbe, Goyal, Draco Malfoy. -p.
 133 -f -- Ch.
 6: 9 3/4, and the train ride. -p. -s -- Ch.
 7: The sorting, and feast. -p. -s -- Prof. Sprout: Herbology professor. -p.
 165 -f -- Prof. Binns: History of Magic. -p.
 156 -f -- Prof. Flitwick: Charms professor. -p.
 155 -f -- Prof. McGonagall: transfiguration -p.
 155 -f -- Prof. Quirrell: Defense against the dark arts. -p.
 156 -f -- Ch.
 8: First day of classes. -p. -s -- Ch.
 9: Harry becomes seeker; they find large dog protecting something. -p. -s -- Wingardium Leviosa: makes something hover. -p.
 218 -f -- Ch.
 10: Wood teaches Potter about Quiditch, and they take on a troll. -p. -s -- Ch.
 11: The Quiditch game. -p. -s -- Madam Pince: The librarian. -p.
 245 -f -- Mirror of Erised... it shows us nothing more or less than the deepest, most desperate desire of our hearts. -Dumbledore -p.
 264-5 -f -- It does not do to dwell on dreams and forget to live... -Dumbledore -p.
 265 -s -- Ch.
 12: Harry finds the mirror. -p. -s -- Locomotor Mortis -p.
 275 -f -- Ch.
 13: The Quiditch game, and Snape and Quirell. -p. -s -- Wonder what it's like to have a peaceful life... -Ron -p.
 290 -q -- Ch.
 14: Hagrid gets a dragon and Harry gives it to Charles -- Harry forgets the cloak, and Filch catches him. -p. -s -- Remember, Firenze, we are sworn to set ourselves against the heavens.
 Have we not read what is to come in the movements of the planets? -Bane. -p.
 320 -q -- You have slain something pure and defenseless to save yourself, and you will have but a half-life, a cursed life, from the moment the blood touches your lips. -Firenze -p.
 322 -q -- Ch.
 15: For detention, they go to the forest, where a centurian tells them the situation. -p. -q -- Petrificus Totalus: Make someone go stiff as a board. -p.
 340 -f -- Ch.
 16: Three challenges. -p. -s -- There is no good or evil, there is only power, and those to weak to seek it... -Quirrell -p.
 361 -q -- After all, to the well-organized mind, death is but the next great adventure. -p.
 370 -q -- Call him Voldemort, Harry.
 Always use the proper name for things.
 Fear of a name increases fear of the thing itself. -Dumbledore -p.
 370 -q -- ...[Voldemort] not being truly alive, he cannot be killed. -Dumbledore. -p.
 370 -q -- The truth... is a beautiful and terrible thing, and should therefore be treated with great caution. -Dumbledore -p.
 371 -q -- If there is one thing Voldemort cannot understand, it is love.
 He didn't realize that love as powerful as your mother's for you leave its own mark... to have been loved so deeply... will give us some protection forever...
 Quirrell, full of hatred, greed, and ambition, shared his soul with Voldemort, could not touch you for this reason.
 It was agony to touch a person marked by something so good. -p.
 372 -q -- ... only one who wanted to find the Stone -- find it, not use it -- would be able to get it... -p.
 373 -q -- I recon he [Dumbledore] had a pretty good idea we were going to try, and instead of stopping us, he just taught us enough to help. -p.
 376 -q -- It takes a great deal of bravery to stand up to our enemies, but just as much to stand up to our friends. -Dumbledore -p.
 381 -q -- ... their wardrobes were empty, their trunks were packed... -p.
-382 -q
+382 -q. -- What happened down in the dungeons between you and Professor Quirrel is a complete secret, so, naturally, the whole school knows. -Dumbledore. -q

 823 ROW -- Rowling, J.K. -- Harry Potter and the goblet of fire / by J. K. Rowling; illustrations by Mary Grandpre. -- New York, NY : Scholastic, c2000. -- 734 p. -- ISBN 0439139597. -- DBID 3079
 > Read 2012-07 and 2017-03.
 Grade B. -r